LasCC/Client-BTP/README.md

 - Jquery with scroll animation
 - Bootstrap with Material-UI

-And of course this blog itself is open source with a public repository https://github.com/LasCC/Client-BTP on Github.
+And of course this landing page itself is open source with a public repository https://github.com/LasCC/Client-BTP on Github.

 ### Todos